wagnerlobo/wagnerlobo/README.md

 ### 🌎  O conhecimento salva!

-📍 From Fortaleza: Living in :Brazil:, Ceará.
+📍 From Brazil🟢🟡 Living in Fortaleza, Ceará.

 💻 Student of Software Engineering and Systems Analysis and Development